Parton model description of quark and antiquark correlators and TMDs: Conclusions

 The model results may also be of interest to study TMDs at small transverse momenta $k_T \ll M$ where $M$ denotes the nucleon mass.
 In the Collins-Soper-Sterman equations governing the evolution of TMDs, the region of small $k_T$ is correlated with large impact parameters $b_T$.
 Not much is known about TMDs in $b_T$-space in the region of large $b_T \gtrsim 1\,$fm.
 Here the model results could provide useful insights which will be explored elsewhere.

 When $k_T$ is not small, the model becomes less realistic.
-In fact, due to the absence of interactions, the partons are on mass-shell and their transverse momenta are bound from above by $k_T < \frac12\,M$.
-This is an unrealistic feature of the model which also lacks the initial- or final-state interactions needed for the modelling of T-odd TMDs.
-It will be interesting to explore the possibility to introduce interactions in a consistent way to remedy these shortcomings and extend the approach to the modelling of T-odd TMDs.
-This will be left to future investigations.
+In fact, due to the absence of interactions, the partons are on mass-shell and as a consequence of that their transverse momenta are bound from above by $k_T < \frac12\,M$.
+It would be interesting to explore the possibility of introducing in the CPM a way to include offshellness effects and investigate whether this can lead to a more realistic modelling of $k_T$-dependencies of TMDs.

+The model also does not exhibit the initial- or final-state interactions as encoded in Wilson lines which can generate phases and give rise to T-odd TMDs like Sivers function \cite{Sivers:1989cc} or Boer-Mulders function \cite{Boer:1997nt}.
+The modelling of T-odd TMDs is therefore beyond the scope of the CPM.
+It would be very interesting to explore the possibility of introducing the necessary phases and extend the approach to the modelling of T-odd TMDs.
+These topics will be left to future investigations.

 \ \\ {\bf Acknowledgments.} This work is dedicated to the memory of Anatoli Vasilievich Efremov, an outstanding physicist, dear colleague and wise mentor who made numerous important contributions to hadronic and spin physics in his fruitful career over more than six decades.